Home » Recipes » Dessert » Peppermint Marshmallows

 • Pour 1/3 cup of the water into the bowl of a stand mixer.
 Sprinkle the gelatin over the water and stir briefly to incorporate and soften.
 Let stand for about 10 minutes, or until the gelatin has softened.

-• With your mixer on low speed, very slowly and carefully add the hot syrup to the softened gelatin.
-Increase the speed to high.
-The mixture will start out clear, but quickly turns very white.
+• With mixer on low speed, very slowly and carefully add the hot syrup to the softened gelatin.
+Increase mixer speed to high.
+The mixture will start out clear, then quickly turn very white.
 Beat for about 7 minutes, or until the marshmallow gets very thick and sticky, and starts to pull away from the sides of the bowl, in string-like pieces.
-Add peppermint extract and beat 2 more minutes.
-In random drops, add red food coloring over the top of the marshmallow.
-On low speed, give the marshmallow just a couple of turns with the mixer blade, until you see swirls of red and white.

 • Store marshmallows in a single layer, or in layers separated by wax paper.
 They will keep very well for quite a long time (a couple weeks!) when stored airtight at moderate temperature.
 They also keep well in the freezer.
 Eat plain, dipped in chocolate, or in hot chocolate!